 The course is offered the following periods

-The course literature will be published at the latest two months prior to the course start.
+Schedule (to be published at the latest one month prior to the course start)

 Combine courses to study a full semester